laser-zentrale-de/notebook-setup/manual-doings.md

 - Disable all Actions for Notebook lid
 - Set the background and lockscreen wallpaper (Pictures\laserzentrale)

+## Custom scripts

+- Adjust the Desktop links to run as administrator for convenience

 ## Task-Manager

 - Autostart von Apps